-An introductory course designed to assist students with a successful transition to college.
+An introductory course designed to assist the student with a successful transition to college.
 An overview of student responsibilities, college expectations, and success strategies will be discussed.
-Students will learn about the college, its facilities, services, academic regulations, and degree and transfer programs.
-Students will receive guidance in education planning.
+Students will learn about the college; its facilities, services, academic regulations, general education requirements, and certificate, degree and transfer options.
+Students will receive preliminary guidance in education planning.
+Pass/No Pass only.
+Nondegree applicable.

-110 CAREER DECISION MAKING (formerly PDC 110)
+110 CAREER DECISION MAKING 1 UNIT

 Utilization of a group seminar structure to explore and research various career and major options.
 Lecture, group discussion, experiential activities, and vocational assessment tools will be utilized to assist students in identifying their individual interests, values, and personality styles.
-Students will conduct educational and career research to relate their vocational assessment results to setting academic and career goals, and will learn how to write a resume and prepare for a job interview.
-Pass/No Pass only.
+Students will conduct educational and career research to relate their vocational assessment results to setting academic and career goals.

-120 COLLEGE AND CAREER SUCCESS
+120 COLLEGE AND CAREER SUCCESS 3 UNITS